ekammerloher/comsolkit/README.md

 # Coding Conventions
 The code is written in a style based on http://www.ee.columbia.edu/~marios/matlab/MatlabStyle1p5.pdf

-Briefly: properties (camel case starting with a lower case letter), constants (upper case seperated by underscore), functions (lower case seperated by underscore), classes ( camel case starting with a upper case letter).
+Briefly: properties (camel case starting with a lower case letter), constants (upper case seperated by underscore), functions (lower case seperated by underscore), classes ( camel case starting with an upper case letter).